t73fde/sx/sxeval/README.md

 Of course, there is an environment that does not have a parent environment: the *root environment*.
 If a `sx.Symbol` is not bound in the root environment, the lookup operation fails.

+If a symbol cannot be resolved w.r.t an environment, one of two predefined symbols are resolved to a callable that takes the symbol and the appropriate environment as arguments.
+The result of a call to the callable is the resolved value.

+* `*RESOLVE-CALLABLE` is called to resolve a symbol that was used as the first object of a list.
+* `*RESOLVE-SYMBOL` is called to resolve other unbound symbols.

+The default callables for both symbols will produce an error.